-In regards to personal property stored at Mason, the university has no responsibility for damages, stolen, or lost personal property.
+In regards to personal property stored at Mason, the university has no responsibility for damaged, stolen, or lost personal property.
 Personal property are items owned by an individual and brought on campus by faculty, staff, students or visitors.
-Unless Mason’s negligence was clearly responsible for the loss or damage, the Commonwealth’s Risk Management Plan WILL NOT pay for repairs or replacement.
-In many cases, however, the individual’s homeowners or renters insurance may provide coverage for property located outside the residence.
+Unless it is established that Mason’s negligence was clearly responsible for the loss or damage, the Commonwealth’s Risk Management Plan WILL NOT pay for repairs or replacement.
+In many cases, however, the individual’s homeowners or renter’s insurance may provide coverage for property located outside the residence.

 TIPS: Keeping items safe on campus

 Don’t leave valuables in plain sight.
 Personal property such as laptops, tablets, cell phones, and other small electronic items should never be left unattended.
 Secure items in a locked drawer or office when not in use.

 Don’t leave items unattended.
 Small items such as wallets, purses and keys are common targets of theft.
 These articles should be kept with you or secured at all times.
 Keep in mind that leaving items in jackets or backpacks does not make them secure.

 Lock up.
 Offices, labs, and dorm room doors should be locked when the room in not being used.

 Get Insurance for your belongings.
 Check your homeowner’s insurance policy before bringing items on campus.
 Take pictures and record the items’ information such as serial numbers and specifications in the event you need to file a claim for loss or damage to your property.